joannpav/TestChat.io/cypress/cypress/integration/readme.md

 Stories
 ----
 - Stories belong to epics
-- If there are no stories for an epic, a friendly message should be displayed
+DONE - If there are no stories for an epic, a friendly message should be displayed DONE - Stories can be liked
-- Stories can be liked / signed off and should be as a sign that all group members have reviewd
-- Stories have scenarios that test the acceptance criteria of the story
-- Stories can have comments
+- Stories can be approved as a sign that an org member has reviewd DONE - Stories have scenarios that test the acceptance criteria of the story DONE - Stories can have comments
-- Stories can be deleted
+DONE - Stories can be deleted
-- Stories cannot be edited
+DONE - Stories cannot be edited

 Scenarios
 ---